BruceAn1978/WorkerThread.js/README.md

 # WorkerThread.js

-WorkerThread.js is a lightweight multi-thread lib that allow jsers to write code run between workers and main thread.
+WorkerThread.js is a lightweight multi-thread lib that allow jsers to write code run between workers and DOM.

 # Docs & Examples